Discourses and Selected Writings Summary: Key Takeaways

 When you get angry with someone, ask yourself, why I’m angry right now?

-Everyone has the same brain but everyone doesn’t have the same experience which is a good thing, so do something about it out.
+Everyone has the brain but everyone doesn’t have the same life experience which is a good thing.
 Don’t blame yourself, because of something you did in the past, don’t pay much attention to the future, and be in the present.